Overview - Prevailing Wage for State Funded Construction Contracts

 Certified Payroll Statement Submission

 Contractors on state-funded construction projects covered by the Prevailing Wage Law are required to submit certified payroll statements (Notice: Users have been experiencing difficulty when using the Internet browser Chrome to complete this online application.
-DLLR recommends use of a different browser to complete this application) indicating that the wage rates paid for both straight time and overtime are not less than the prevailing wage rate established for the class of worker and that the worker's class (mechanic vs. laborer) reflects the type of work performed by the worker.
+The Maryland Department of Labor recommends use of a different browser to complete this application) indicating that the wage rates paid for both straight time and overtime are not less than the prevailing wage rate established for the class of worker and that the worker's class (mechanic vs. laborer) reflects the type of work performed by the worker.
 Certified payrolls must be submitted to the Commissioner of Labor and Industry electronically within 14 days after the end of the payroll period.
 Penalties for late submission of payrolls total $10 for each calendar day the records are late.

 Prevailing Wage Determination